MathematicGuy/RemoteObsidian/Project Skin/DataBase Design and E-R Model.md

 MIN-MAX relationship representation
  + CUSTOMER (1..2)-< L_C >-(1..n) LOAN
 	 1 CUSTOMER can take loan 2 times -< L_C >- 1 CUSTOMER  can have many LOAN

++ ?
+A **multivalued attribute** is an attribute that can hold multiple values for a given entity